Highlights: G7 finance officials gather in UK

 “Our monetary policy is aimed at beating 15 years of deflation and achieving the 2 percent inflation target set in January in roughly two years.
 Our monetary policy is taken solely for domestic purposes.”

-“I‘m looking forward to an excellent G7 meeting with discussion on recovery and moving from a 3 speed recovery to a full-speed recovery.”
+“I‘m looking forward to an excellent G7 meeting with discussion on recovery and moving from a 3 speed recovery to a 4 speed recovery.”

 “There are no taboo subjects as we are in an informal setting.”